ZJUFanLab/SpaTrio/README.md

 We have included two test datasets ([demo1](tutorial/data/demo1) & [demo2](tutorial/data/demo2)) in the [tutorial/data/](tutorial/data/) of this repository as examples to show how to use SpaTrio to align cells to space.

-Simulated data in the strip pattern:
+Simulated data in the stripe pattern:
 * [Demonstration of SpaTrio on demo1 dataset](tutorial/1.demo1.ipynb)

 Simulated data in the ring pattern: